Mexico says US noted advance in migration enforcement

 The foreign ministry also said that Ebrard suggested that the U.S. and Mexico work together to recover the assets of Mexican drug lord Joaquin “El Chapo” Guzmán, who was sentenced to life in prison last week, and that Ebrard asked for help to stem the flow of weapons trafficked into Mexico from the U.S.

-Pompeo arrived Sunday by caravan to the Foreign Relations Ministry in central Mexico City in the morning and left about an hour later without making public comments, though the department released photos and soundless video of the two men shaking hands and talking at a table.
+Pompeo arrived Sunday at the ministry in central Mexico City in the morning and left about an hour later without making public comments, though the department released photos and soundless video of the two men shaking hands and talking at a table.
 The encounter was not open to journalists.

 As the motorcade carrying Pompeo departed, a lawyer for Guzmán jumped in front of a vehicle with a hand-painted sign that read: “Chapo’s Money, No USA, Yes Mexico.”